DHS After School Program

 Keep your statement focused.

-Have your statement checked by a teacher, counselor or other adviser for spelling, grammar and clarity.
+Have your statement checked by a teacher, counselor, or other advisers for spelling, grammar, and clarity.

 Not reading the instructions in the application.

 Reiterating information listed elsewhere in the application.

 Using gimmicky writing techniques, such as poems.